nkristek/Smaragd/README.md

 The `IsReadOnly` property does what it implies, if set to true, `SetProperty()` will now longer set any property or raise events on `INotifyPropertyChanged.PropertyChanged` except for the `IsReadOnly` property itself.

+Similar to the `IsDirtyIgnoredAttribute` there is a `IsReadOnlyIgnoredAttribute`.
+If present on a property the property can still be set when `IsReadOnly` is set to `true`.

 ### ValidatingViewModel

 Your viewmodel may also inherit from `ValidatingViewModel` which implements `IDataErrorInfo` and `INotifyDataErrorInfo`.